Sotheby's: 21st century

-As of 2012, the firm had an annual revenue of approximately US$831.8 million and offices on Manhattan's York Avenue and London's New Bond Street.
+As of 2012, the firm had an annual revenue of approximately US$831.8 million and offices on Manhattan's York Avenue and London's Bond Street|New Bond Street.

 Sotheby's shares a rivalry with Christie's for the position of the world's pre-eminent fine art auctioneer, a title of much subjectivity.
 In August 2004, Sotheby's introduced an online system – MySotheby's – allowing clients to track lots and create "wishlists" that could be automatically updated as new works became available.
 Sotheby's also created the BIDnow service, which allows bidders to bid real-time online while watching the broadcast auctions, with the exception of Wine auctions.
 LiveBid is Sotheby's online bidding system exclusively for wine auctions.

 In the meantime, income from classic auctioneering has fallen, as Sotheby's reported a decrease of 42% in net income in the first half of 2012.

 In February 2015 Sotheby's acquired a 25% stake in classic and vintage automobile auctioneer RM Auctions.

-On 17 March 2015, it was announced that Tad Smith, former president and chief executive of New York's Madison Square Garden, would succeed William F. Ruprecht as CEO of Sotheby's.
+In March 2015, Tad Smith, former president and chief executive of New York's Madison Square Garden, succeeded William F. Ruprecht as CEO of Sotheby's.
 Smith had no experience in the auction industry but had overseen a doubling of profits during his time at Madison Square Garden.
-In 2015, the auction house's longest serving auctioneer, David Redden, and Vice-Chairman retired.
+In 2015, the auction house's longest-serving auctioneer, David Redden, and vice-chairman retired.

-In 2016, the company spent sent shockwaves through the trade after spending $50 million on Art Agency Partners, run by Amy Cappellazzo, Allan Schwartzman and Adam Chinn.
+In 2016, the company spent $50 million on Art Agency Partners, run by Amy Cappellazzo, Allan Schwartzman and Adam Chinn.
 The price was shared among the trio, as well as $35 million performance-related bonus.
-The five year contract expired in 2021.
+The five-year contract expired in 2021.

+In July 2016, Chinese insurance company Taikang Life became Sotheby's largest shareholder, with a 13.5% stake.

 On 25 January 2018, Sotheby's acquired the AI company Thread Genius for an undisclosed amount.

 In February 2019, Sotheby's announced a redesign and expansion of its New York headquarters on the Upper East Side that is being led by the designer Shohei Shigematsu of the Office for Metropolitan Architecture (OMA).
 The exhibition space there will grow to over 90,000 square feet from 67,000, and the project will include the addition of several new galleries.

-In 2019, Sotheby's introduced an online valuations platform to their website to facilitate the provision of estimates.
+The company also launched a new online bidding platform on its website.